-Staff Training Record - Administration of Medication
+Staff Training Record - Administration of Medication - Example

-Name of school
+St. Catherine's RC Primary School

 Name of staff member

 Type of training received

 Date of training completed

 Training provided by

 Profession and title

 I confirm that the staff member has received the training detailed above and is competent to carry out any necessary treatment pertaining to this treatment type.
 I recommend that the training is updated by the school nurse.